django-cms/django-filer/docs/tutorials/getting-started.rst

 Getting started
 ===============

-By the end of this tutorial you will have django-finder installed in a Django project, a first ambit created, and a file uploaded through the admin interface.
+By the end of this tutorial you will have django-finder installed in a Django project and a file uploaded through the admin interface.
+Storages and a first ambit are set up for you, so there is less to configure than you might expect.

 You need a working Django project running Django 5.2 or later, and Python 3.11 or later. django-finder has been tested against SQLite and PostgreSQL; it should also work on MariaDB